ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 Serverlog
 ```
-Write a server log.
-Server default if unspecified.
+Write a server log and a bugs log.

 The server log will be put into the LOGS directory under serverlogxxx.txt where xxx is the port.

+The bugs log is in the same directory under bugs.txt (all ports).

 ```
 Noserverprelog